nicozanf/nicozanf.github.io/_posts/2024-03-17-py4web-on-pythonanywhere.md

 ---
 # How to install py4web from source on PythonAnywhere for free

-> [!NOTE]
-> This article was originally published by Tom Campbell @tomcam [here](https://github.com/tomcam/py4webcasts/blob/master/docs/how-install-source-pythonanywhere.md).
-> I've just added more stuff, updated it, and added few more screenshots.
-Thanks Tom!
+{% include note.html content="TThis article was originally published by Tom Campbell @tomcam [here](https://github.com/tomcam/py4webcasts/blob/master/docs/how-install-source-pythonanywhere.md).
+I've just added more stuff, updated it, and added few more screenshots.
+Thanks Tom!" %}

 One of the easiest ways to learn [py4web](https://py4web.com) is to create a free account on [PythonAnywhere](https://pythonanywhere.com).
 While